b3h1ndy0u/SuperDox/README.md

 - **DNS Search** – Option [4]
 - etc.

+- **IN ORDER FOR THE PASSWORD STRENGTH ANALYZER TO WORK PROPERLY, YOU MUST OPEN CLATSCOPE INFO TOOL IN THE FOLDER THAT HAS "PASSWORDS.TXT"**

 ## Contributing
 1. Fork this repository
 2. Create a new branch: `git checkout -b feature/YourFeature`